yashugupta786/Machine-Translation-with-attention/README.md

 Watch: MIT’s Deep Learning State of the Art lecture referencing this post

-May 25th update: New graphics (RNN animation, word embedding graph), color coding, elaborated on the final attention example.

 Note: The animations below are videos.
 Touch or hover on them (if you’re using a mouse) to get play controls so you can pause if needed.